-The Graduate School is uniquely poised to advocate for research and set standards for research excellence across disciplines.
-As we strive to advance knowledge through education and research, the Graduate School is leading the way.
+The Office of the Vice Chancellor for Research and Graduate Education (VCRGE) is uniquely poised to advocate for research and set standards for research excellence across disciplines.
+As we strive to advance knowledge through education and research, the Office of the VCRGE is leading the way.

-Much of the funding comes from the Wisconsin Alumni Research Foundation (WARF), which was created in 1925 to help commercialize technology arising from UW-Madison research.
-Since then, WARF has provided the university with more than $1.24 billion for research, programs and initiatives.
+Funding for the Fall Competition comes from the Wisconsin Alumni Research Foundation (WARF), which was created in 1925 to help commercialize technology arising from UW-Madison research.
+Since then, WARF has provided the university with more than $1.36 billion for research, programs and initiatives.
 WARF is a vital partner in building and maintaining our research enterprise.

 We can help.
 Call us.

 Questions about the application?